rago-actions/ds-algos/README.md

 + How do you find the missing number in a given integer array of 1 to 100? (solution)
 + How do you find the duplicate number on a given integer array? (solution)
-+ How do you find the largest and smallest number in an unsorted integer array? (solution)
++ How do you find the largest and smallest number in an unsorted integer array?(find_max_min.py)
 + How do you find all pairs of an integer array whose sum is equal to a given number? (solution)
 + How do you find duplicate numbers in an array if it contains multiple duplicates? (solution)
 + How are duplicates removed from a given array in Java? (solution)